turingschool/curriculum/source/projects/paramorse.markdown

 * a "dot" is represented by `10` (one moment of signal, one of silence)
 * a "dash" is represented by `1110` (three moments of signal, one of silence)
 * a letter is separated from the next letter by `000`
-* words are separated by a space equal to six dots `000000`
+* words are separated by a space equal to seven dots `0000000`

 ## Building in Iterations